 We know that today’s online consumers expect fast load times.
 In fact, 47% of consumers expect a web page to load in two seconds or less.
 But site speed isn’t just important for user experience — it’s also a ranking factor for search.

-To improve your average page load time, consider compressing your files, adding a content distribution network (CDN), minifying your code, and using a caching plugin on your site.
-Following these steps will reduce page load time and improve your site’s technical SEO.
+Pro tip: To improve your average page load time, consider compressing your files, adding a content distribution network (CDN), minifying your code, and using a caching plugin on your site.
+These steps will reduce page load time and improve your site’s technical SEO.

 Step 8: Update your XML sitemap.